Born and raised in Maryland, I grew up eating lots of hot crab dip. This Maryland Crab Dip Recipe is made with jumbo lump crab meat and sure to wow!

 Crab Dip Ingredients

-Crab meat: I used jumbo lump crab meat but you can also use lump crab meat.
-I don’t recommend using imitation crab or shredded crab meat, the lump crab is what makes it authentic to Maryland.
+Fresh crab meat: I used jumbo lump crab meat but you can also use lump crab meat.
+I don’t recommend using imitation crab meat or shredded crab meat, the lump crab is what makes it authentic to Maryland.

-Wet ingredients: to make this decadent mixture you’ll need Worcestershire sauce, tartar sauce, and lemon juice.
+Wet ingredients: to make this decadent mixture you’ll need Worcestershire sauce, tartar sauce, and fresh lemon juice.
+You can use sour cream or mayonnaise if you don’t have tartar sauce.

 Dry ingredients: what’s a Maryland crab dip without Old Bay seasoning?
 Definitely not Maryland crab dip.
-I like to go a little heavy on the Old Bay, but you can adjust the seasoning to your liking and can always add more after cooking!
+I like to go a little heavy on the Old Bay (it’s one of my favorite seafood seasoning), but you can adjust the seasoning to your liking and can always add more after cooking!

 Cheeses: you’ll need plenty of cheese to mix and top your warm crap dip with, I used whipped cream cheese, Monterey Jack, and mozzarella cheese.
 You can also use cheddar cheese if you prefer.

-Herbs: after baking you can top your warm crab dip with fresh parsley to garnish.
+Herbs: after baking you can top your warm crab dip with fresh parsley or sliced green onion to garnish.

 For eating and enjoying: I love pairing this insanely delicious crab dip with sliced and toasted baguette or fresh vegetables like celery and carrots.